FedeCarollo/CI2025_lab2/README.md

 ### Best solutions

-By running multiple instances of the same problems I found better results than those reported in `tsp_best_solutions.csv`
+By running multiple instances of the same problems I found better results than those reported in `tsp_best_solutions.csv` as I explained before, so keep the table reported as the ground truth for the best fitnesses for each problem.

 ### Computational trade-offs